ActiveState/homework/elm-package-info-viewer/README.md

 #### API Info

-The PyPi API documentation is avialable here
+The PyPi API documentation is available here:
 * https://warehouse.readthedocs.io/api-reference/json.html

-A sample call to fetch information for the `Pendulum` package looks like this...
+A sample call to fetch information for the `Pendulum` package looks like this:
 * `https://pypi.org/pypi/Pendulum/json`

 ### Styling

 Styling the output of the app is not especially important other than presenting the output in a easy-to scan and hierarchical fashion.
-If you wish, you can use an existing styling framework or just relying on native element styling is OK too.
+If you wish, you can use an existing styling framework, or just rely on native element styling.

 ### Using Boilerplate is OK

-It's totally fine if you use a light weight boilerplate app to kickstart your development process.
+It's totally fine if you use a lightweight boilerplate app to kickstart your development process.
 If you do, please indicate your starting point by sharing a link to the repo or a zip archive of where you started.

 ### Instructions for Us

-Please list any instructions for us to get your code up and running, you can put that information into a `README` file or something like that.
+Please include a `README` file with instructions on how to get your code up and running.

 ## Sharing Your Code with Us